How RakuAI Works — End to End

 This step is CPU-bound and does not require a GPU.
 It runs today.

-Step 3: Splat training — a point cloud becomes a Gaussian splat
+Step 3: Splat training — Brush turns a point cloud into a Gaussian splat

 This is the compute-intensive step.
-The reconstruction worker feeds the COLMAP point cloud and the original frames into a 3D Gaussian Splatting trainer.
-The trainer fits millions of small 3D Gaussians to the scene — each Gaussian is an ellipsoid in 3D space with a position, orientation, scale, opacity, and view-dependent colour.
+The reconstruction worker feeds the COLMAP point cloud and the original frames into Brush v0.3.0, a 3D Gaussian Splatting trainer.
+Brush fits millions of small 3D Gaussians to the scene — each Gaussian is an ellipsoid in 3D space with a position, orientation, scale, opacity, and view-dependent colour.
 The output is a .ply or .spz file stored to Azure Blob Storage alongside the input.

 Step 4: The MCP runtime — 17 tools + ~9,500 passthrough endpoints